 German companies are also well known for the manufacture of high quality products; this is evidenced by their strong focus on research and development.
 For example, private German companies spend the third highest amount globally on research and development ($40 billion) and more than 18% of all patents worldwide are registered in Germany.
 Thus, the impact of innovation and technology on product quality will also be examined.

-The program to Munich and Berlin will likely include five or six visits to companies such as BMW, Schuh Bertl (a handmade shoe and lederhosen manufacturer), Ayinger (a German brewery), Airbus, as well as a few others.
-Appropriate business attire will be required for there company visits and presentations (business casual).
+The program to Munich and Berlin will likely include five or six visits to companies such as BMW, Schuh Bertl (a handmade shoe and lederhosen manufacturer), Ayinger (a German brewery), KPM (the royal porcelain manufacturer), the Bundestag (German parliament) as well as a few others.
+Appropriate business attire will be required for the company visits and presentations (business casual).

 On the cultural side, in the past the program has visited Dachau (a World War II concentration camp) and Neuschwanstein Castle (the model for Disneyland's castle) in Bavaria.
+In Berlin, we have visited the Berlin Wall and many World War II sites.
+We also frequently have attended a German soccer match (depending on the league schedule).
 Both the company visits and cultural activities are still being finalized for the next iteration of the program.

 The faculty director for this program is Dr. Stephen Koernig from the Department of Marketing.